AdamSobieski/Narratology/Content/Knowledge.md

 By means of the `using static` feature, developers can access their desired collections of predicates, easily adding them into a global scope or context.
 This would, for the predicates defined, above, resemble `using static Example.Predicates;`.
 In this way, developers can simply type `FatherOf`, `BrotherOf`, or `UncleOf` to access the predicates in C#.

-Using techniques like those indicated, above, collections of predicates, from multiple teams, in multiple .NET assemblies, can be organized and accessed &ndash; including compatibly with IntelliSense features.

 ## Knowledgebases

 The following knowledgebase interfaces are being designed to simplify working with expressions, rules, and queries.